CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 The need for regular TEST, PROD SBX, and PROD backups will be imperative in case issues arise with loading and removing data to prevent overlap.

-Larger load sizes will require possibly an algorithm to optimize database constraint ranges for beneficiary and claim parameters, so they do not overlap.
+Larger load sizes over time will require possibly an algorithm to optimize database constraint ranges for beneficiary and claim parameters, so they do not overlap.
 This in addition to longer load times will put emphasis on testing and efficiency to not create bottlenecks or delays on weekly data releases.

 ### Proposed Solution: Notable Alternatives
 [Proposed Solution: Notable Alternatives]: #proposed-solution-notable-alternatives